mtango99/RP-Malcomb/docs/report/RP-Malcomb-Report.md

 Summarize changes and uncertainties between
 - your interpretation and plan for the workflow based on reading the paper
-- your final workflow after accessing the data and code and completing the code
+- your final workflow after accessing the data and code and completing the code -0-5?1-5?
+-Getting rid of NAs

+It had looked like the authors

 ## Discussion